BlockchainCommons/XID-Quickstart/tutorials/02-making-your-xid-verifiable.md

 ## Ben's Story: A Perspective Shift

-Though this is Amira's story, she trying to join a larger ecosystem of socially conscious programmers and the organizations they support.
+Though this is Amira's story, she is trying to join a larger ecosystem of socially conscious programmers and the organizations they support.
 That's where Ben comes into the story.
 He runs SisterSpaces, a womens' services nonprofit.
 Ben received a message from someone claiming to be "BRadvoc8":

 > "Hey Ben, I'm interested in contributing to SisterSpaces.
 Here's my XID: https://github.com/BRadvoc8/BRadvoc8/raw/main/xid.txt"

 Ben doesn't know if this is legitimate.
 He needs to verify.
-How does he do so??
-How does he know he has the current version, not a stale copy?
+How does he do so?
+How does he know he has the current version of Amira's XID, not a stale copy?
 The verification workflow answers these questions without requiring direct contact with Amira.

 ## Part II: Ben Verifies